-I really enjoy yoga and it's one of the few fitness activities I have stuck with consistently over the years.
-I used to have a pass to a local studio that I really loved but it eventually shut down and I never found a good replacement.
-Yoga can also get really expensive and the class times aren't always convenient for my schedule so I've found that using online alternatives have filled the void.
-There are options out there on the world wide web that give you access to knowledgeable instructors with high quality, full length videos that you can do in your own living room whenever you have the time.
+I really enjoy yoga, and it’s one of the few fitness activities I have stuck with consistently over the years.
+I used to have a pass to a local studio that I really loved but it eventually shut down, and I never found a suitable replacement.
+Yoga can also get really expensive and the class times aren’t always convenient for my schedule, so I’ve found that using online alternatives have filled the void.
+There are options out there on the world wide web that give you access to knowledgeable instructors with high quality, full-length videos that you can do in your own living room whenever you have the time.
 My two favourite sites are:

-- Do Yoga With Me - Another good (and Canadian) resource with LOTS of full length videos and a variety of yoga styles and skill levels.
-These videos are less consistent that Adriene's and I've found I like some of the teachers more than others but there are some good ones.
-Many of the videos are shot outside so the quality isn't always the best but I've never had a problem following along.
-A couple of videos I go back to again and again are David Procyshyn's Yoga for the Upper Back and his Deep Release for the Hips, Hamstrings, and Lower Back.
-Both are great if you suffer from back pain or sit at a desk all day, and he does the most relaxing guided meditation. *Update - As of January 2017 they are also offering a 30 day challenge with either a beginner or intermediate option.
+- Do Yoga With Me – Another excellent (and Canadian) resource with LOTS of full-length videos and a variety of yoga styles and skill levels.
+These videos are less consistent that Adriene’s and I’ve found I like some of the teachers more than others but there are some good ones.
+Many of the videos are shot outside, so the quality isn’t always the best, but I’ve never had a problem following along.
+A couple of videos I go back to again and again are David Procyshyn’s Yoga for the Upper Back and his Deep Release for the Hips, Hamstrings, and Lower Back.
+Both are great if you suffer from back pain or sit at a desk all day, and he does the most relaxing guided meditation. *Update – As of January 2017 they are also offering a 30-day challenge with either a beginner or intermediate option.
 It looks like they are putting together a variety of their most popular videos.
-I'm definitely going to keep this in mind for when I'm done Adriene's new challenge.
+I’m definitely going to keep this in mind for when I’m done Adriene’s new challenge.

-- FitnessBlender - Daniel and Kelli are a husband a wife team that will work you out hard!
-They've got tons of videos on everything from HIIT to pilates and many of the videos don't require you to have any equipment.
-Their website is also really user friendly with super simple search options; you can choose a specific body part to work or search by ability level or length of video.
-I've done their 5-Day Workout Challenge for Busy People (all workouts are less than 30 minutes) and it's a good place to start.
+- FitnessBlender – Daniel and Kelli are a husband a wife team that will work you out hard!
+They’ve got tons of videos on everything from HIIT to pilates, and many of the videos don’t require you to have any equipment.
+Their website is also really user-friendly with super simple search options; you can choose a particular body part to work or search by ability level or length of the video.
+I’ve done their 5-Day Workout Challenge for Busy People (all workouts are less than 30 minutes), and it’s a good place to start.
 Each of the videos can be modified to meet an ability level and targets different body parts throughout the week.
 They also have paid programs that include a nutrition guide and calendar of workouts if you want something more structured.
 I have purchased one in the past and liked it, and they are very reasonably priced.

 - XHIT Daily – Another great YouTube resource with a huge selection of workouts.
 These ones tend to have picture perfect trainers in skimpy outfits but if you can get past that (sometimes I can, sometimes I can’t) I find the workouts to be effective and fast.
 Most of the videos are short with a specific target (abs, butt, arms, etc.) so you can do them individually or patch a few together for a more complete workout.